◆◇◆◇◆◇◆◇◆◇◆◇◆

 Over time, his cellmates continue to diminish in number, each one dragged away without warning or answer.
 The gaol corridors become still and quiet, to the point where Sethys suspects there are very few prisoners—if any—remaining in the entire fort.
 He soon has nobody to talk to and little to do besides pace around an emptied cell, at least until the day the guards at last come for him.
 He is led down that dark hallway and into a small interrogation chamber where he is sat down before Commander Ardiniss himself.
 As the man is flanked by Elissa and Tsandar, along with several steel-clad automatons, escape will not be a possibility this time.

-Sethys Esshalshamesh… Oh no, not you again, groans Ardiniss, shaking his head in pure patriarchal disapproval.
-Beyond that, he gets right down to business and flat out informs Sethys that they already know he holds some knowledge as to the whereabouts of the key to the altar of Tolerance.
+Sethys Esshalshamesh… Oh no, not you again, groans Ardiniss, shaking his head in patriarchal disapproval.
+He gets right down to business and flat out informs Sethys that they already know he holds some knowledge as to the whereabouts of the key to the altar of Tolerance.
 Before Sethys can even begin to contest the charges, Ardiniss says the information came from the Order Hierophant herself, whose word is considered legally indisputable under Ordered law.
 In light of this, Elissa urges Sethys to come clean and tell them where it is; should he cooperate, they would be more than willing to send him to the Isle of Crypts with life and limb intact.

 And if not, well…